Free (Ultra Naté song): Music video

+Impact and legacy

-Impact and legacyDJ Magazine ranked it number five in their list of the "Top 100 Club Tunes" in 1998.
+"Free" was awarded the prize for Best Dance Track at the 1998 Capital Radio Awards in April 1998, as well as two awards in the categories of Best House/Garage 12-inch and Best Pop 12-inch Dance Record at the 1998 International Dance Music Awards.
+Same year, DJ Magazine ranked the song number five in their list of the "Top 100 Club Tunes".
 MTV Dance placed "Free" at number 31 in their list of "The 100 Biggest 90's Dance Anthems of All Time" in November 2011.
 In "The Top 10 Dance Tunes of the '90s" for Attitude in June 2016, the song was ranked at number one.

-The song was voted the top track of 1997 by UK electronic dance music magazine Mixmag.
+It was voted the top track of 1997 by UK electronic dance music magazine Mixmag.
 The magazine later included the song on their list of the "30 Best Vocal House Anthems Ever" in 2018, writing, "The opening bars are delicate, but soon enough the bumping production kicks in, underpinning a vocal that burns with the potency of the sun's surface, encouraging dancers to live by Ultra Naté's words and be free."
-In 2019, "Free" was also included in their list of "The 20 Best Diva House Tracks".

-Dave Fawbert from ShortList stated that the song "remains, forever, an eternal banger" in 2017.

-British singer-songwriter and actor Will Young chose "Free" as his all-time favorite sunshine track in 2019.
-He said about the track, "MTV was so big then and this video came along and Ultra Nate had very short hair, dyed yellow and was so different-looking – she paved the way for a different kind of artist."
+In 2017, Billboard magazine ranked "Free" number 78 in their list of "The 100 Greatest Pop Songs of 1997", adding, "Ebullient enough of a disco jam to get 1997 confused for 1979 [...] and satisfying enough for its Mood II Swing-remixed 12" version to last for Donna Summer lengths without getting annoying."
+Dave Fawbert from ShortList stated that the song "remains, forever, an eternal banger" same year.
+In 2019, "Free" was also included in Mixmag's list of "The 20 Best Diva House Tracks".
+British singer-songwriter and actor Will Young chose "Free" as his all-time favorite sunshine track in 2019, saying, "MTV was so big then and this video came along and Ultra Nate had very short hair, dyed yellow and was so different-looking – she paved the way for a different kind of artist."

-Tomorrowland voted it number one in their official list of "The Ibiza 500" in 2021.
+Tomorrowland voted the song number one in their official list of "The Ibiza 500" in 2021.
 The year before, it was voted number nine on the same list.

-In 2022, Time Out ranked it number 14 in their list of "The 50 Best Gay Songs to Celebrate Pride All Year Long", while Pitchfork featured it in their ranking of "The 30 Best House Tracks of the ’90s".
+In 2022, Time Out ranked it number 14 in their list of "The 50 Best Gay Songs to Celebrate Pride All Year Long", while Pitchfork featured it in their ranking of "The 30 Best House Tracks of the '90s".
+In March 2025, Billboard ranked "Free" number 90 in their "The 100 Best Dance Songs of All Time", writing, "Over 20 years later, when dance floors re-opened post-lockdown, 'Free' took on new meaning for a new generation of punters ready to reclaim the light.
+Truly timeless."